Keyboard & Digital Piano Buyer’s Guide – 2021

-As a beginner or someone who is shopping for their very first digital piano or keyboard, there are four main categories from which to choose.
+As a beginner shopping for their very first digital piano or keyboard, there are four main categories from which to choose.

 $30-80 Keyboard for Kids

-Usually less than 61 keys and NOT touch sensitive.
+Usually, less than 61 keys and NOT touch-sensitive.
 Touch sensitivity means that the harder you press the key the louder the sound of that note.
-Only children under the age of 7 should consider these keyboards as they are an inexpensive way to see if your child is really interested in sticking with piano lessons for more than a couple months.
-If you feel pretty sure your child will be taking lessons for longer, don’t even consider one of these.
+Only children under the age of 7 should consider these keyboards as they are an inexpensive way to see if your child is really interested in sticking with piano lessons for more than a couple of months.
+If you feel pretty sure your child will be taking lessons for longer, don't even consider one of these.

 $80-$200 Portable Keyboard

-In this price range you will generally find Casio and Yamaha brands are the best quality and value.
+In this price range, you will generally find Casio and Yamaha brands are the best quality and value.
 Most of these have 61 full-sized plastic keys.
 This is the minimum that you really want.
-Make sure to get a “touch-sensitive” model.
+Make sure to get a "touch-sensitive" model.
 Touch sensitivity means that the harder you press the key the louder the sound of that note.
 This is the most important thing to look for.
 It is how a real piano works.
+The Yamaha Piagerro would be a pretty good choice.

-Many of the keyboards in this range have lots of extra sounds and beats built in.
+Many of the keyboards in this range have lots of extra sounds and beats built-in.
 These can be fun but are not necessary to learn to play.
-In fact you might choose to get the simplest keyboard so that you aren’t temped to waist time instead of practicing.
-Practice is the only thing that will make you a better player!
-Make sure you like the “Piano” sound that the keyboard has to offer.
+In fact, you might choose to get the simplest keyboard so that you aren't tempted to waste time instead of practicing.
+The practice is the only thing that will make you a better player!
+Make sure you like the "Piano" sound that the keyboard has to offer.
 That is the sound that you will spend most of your time listening to.

 $350-$700 Digital Piano (Our Top Recommendation for Beginners)

-For around $450 or so you can get what many teachers believe to be the best value in terms of playability and sound.
+For around $500 or so you can get what many teachers believe to be the best value in terms of playability and sound.
 Again Casio and Yamaha rule the roost.
-We have had excellent luck with the Casio PX series or the CDP-100 keyboards.
-Here is a link to Guitar Center where you can shop around for them. www.guitarcenter.com We have many of these at our school and absolutely love them!
+We almost exclusively use the Yamaha P-45 Digital Piano and absolutely love them.
 They feel great, are very small in total size and sound really nice.
 88 full-sized weighted keys give these the feel and range of a real acoustic piano.
+The Casio Privia 160 is a close competitor to its quality as well.

 Please call us at 425-485-8310 if you have any other questions about purchasing a keyboard or digital piano for yourself or your child.